ramblingbiped/simple-site-monitor/README.md

 log for tracking length of any outages.

 This script is meant to be implemented via a Cron task using whatever interval of time deemed necessary.
-The script uses the fping package to do a quick test evaluate the availability of a site and reports results to a simple webpage and availability log.
+The script uses ping to evaluate the availability of a site.
+If the site is available, it will then use curl to evaluate the status of the webserver running on the site.
+The results of the availability test and webserver test are output to a simple HTML file, as well as a log file.

-Upon launch the script checks to see if the fping package is installed, verifies that all of the necessary files exist, and verifies the site_list text file is not empty.
+Upon launch the script verifies that all of the necessary files exist, and verifies the site_list text file is not empty.